antaripchatterjee/PyMsgPrompt/README.md

 ## Development Areas

-I am already working on some other functionality, which will be provided in the future releases.
+I am already working on some other functionalities, which will be provided in the future releases.

 ## License